GregKaighin/bedfordshire-bicycle-club/README.md

 # Issues overcome

+Most of the difficulties I had when creating this website were to do with the Route planner.
+The most challenging ones are listed below:

 #### Issue 1

 I had a problem with the Route Planner, where the Bicycle Layer (green lines) would disappear from the map on subsequent route requests.